laravel/cashier-mollie/docs/04-oneoffpayment.md

             'Another line'
         ],
     ],
-    // Invoice options (same as 1st parameter of `invoice`) [
+    // Invoice options (same as 1st parameter of `invoiceTab`) [
        'description' => 'Lifetime license for my product', ]
 );
-// Do the invoice handling like documented at the `invoice` method.
+// Do the invoice handling like documented at the `invoiceTab` method.
 ```